dzaima/CBQN/docs/system.md

 # FFI

-Currently, there is no support for nested pointers or constant-length arrays, and limited support of structs.
+Currently there is no support for nested pointers, and limited support of structs.

 That is, the supported types are:
 - scalars (e.g. `i8`, `u64`);